- About Us

 Step right up!
 You don't need to be a sideshow strongman to calculate the weight of a car.
 Instead, you can do it by measuring the surface area of each tire's "footprint"—the part that presses into the ground—and the pressure inside each tire.

 Note: This activity is not in metric units since tire pressure gauges commonly use psi or pounds per square inch.
-A metric conversion can be made at the end if necessary.
+Metric conversions can be made at the end if desired.

 First, measure the surface area of the bottom of each tire using your thin cardboard pieces.
 Safety note: Remember to set the parking brake while taking these measurements!
 The car should be stationary during this part of the activity.

-Most tire footprints will be roughly rectangular in shape.
+Most tire "footprints" are roughly rectangular in shape.
 Starting with any tire, shove a piece of cardboard under the base of the tire as far as it will go.
-Wedge other pieces of cardboard tightly under the other sides of the tire to define the four edges (front, back, left, right) of the tire's footprint (see image above).
+Wedge other pieces of cardboard tightly under the other sides of the tire to define the four edges (front, back, left, right) of the tire's footprint (see image below).

 Next, use a tire gauge to measure the internal air pressure of the tire (see photos below).

-Once you have done this, carefully roll the tire off the cardboard, then use your ruler to measure the length and the width of the empty space bounded by the pieces of cardboard (see photos below).
+Carefully reposition the car so the tire is off the cardboard, then use your ruler to measure the length and the width of the empty space bounded by the pieces of cardboard (see photos below).
 Your measurements should be in inches.

-Calculate the surface area of the part of the tire touching the ground by multiplying the length and width of the footprint.
+Calculate the surface area of the part of the tire that touches the ground by multiplying the length and width of the footprint.
 Your answer should be in square inches.